ibm-cloud-docs/vpc/hub-spoke-configure-hub.md

 {: codeblock}

 ## Next steps
-{: #hub-spoke-next-step-dns-resolution-binding}
+{: #vpe-dns-sharing-next-step-dns-resolution-binding}

 * [Create VPE gateways](/docs/vpc?topic=vpc-ordering-endpoint-gateway) for multi-tenant services in the hub VPC and enable DNS sharing for each endpoint gateway.
-* [Create a DNS resolution binding](/docs/vpc?topic=vpc-hub-spoke-resolution-bindings) to allow VPE gateway DNS records between a DNS-shared VPC and the DNS hub VPC.
+* [Create a DNS resolution binding](/docs/vpc?topic=vpc-vpe-dns-sharing-resolution-bindings) to allow VPE gateway DNS records between a DNS-shared VPC and the DNS hub VPC.
-* If you have different accounts for the hub VPC and a DNS-shared VPC, the hub VPC administrator must [create a service-to-service (s2s) authorization policy](/docs/vpc?topic=vpc-hub-spoke-s2s-auth) to give Read access to the DNS-shared VPC account.
+* If you have different accounts for the hub VPC and a DNS-shared VPC, the hub VPC administrator must [create a service-to-service (s2s) authorization policy](/docs/vpc?topic=vpc-vpe-dns-sharing-s2s-auth) to give Read access to the DNS-shared VPC account.
 * Ensure that DNS resolution binding is disabled on redundant or conflicting VPEs on the DNS-shared VPCs.
 By default, the DNS resolution binding switch is enabled on VPEs.